tanvirahmedme/tanvirahmedme.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    The live dashboard: GPS tracking, real-time behavior prediction, system status, and a streaming telemetry table — powered by the deployed Random Forest model.
+    The live dashboard: GPS tracking, real-time behavior prediction, system status, and a streaming telemetry table, powered by the deployed Random Forest model.
 </div>

 ## What this project demonstrates

-- **Full-stack hardware ownership** — schematic, PCB layout, fabrication, and bring-up of a custom mixed-signal board
+- **Full-stack hardware ownership.** Schematic, PCB layout, fabrication, and bring-up of a custom mixed-signal board.
-- **Mechanical design for the real world** — parametric CAD and additive manufacturing for a sealed, field-rugged enclosure
+- **Mechanical design for the real world.** Parametric CAD and additive manufacturing for a sealed, field-rugged enclosure.
-- **Embedded systems** — multi-sensor acquisition, SPI storage, power management, and battery-life optimization
+- **Embedded systems.** Multi-sensor acquisition, SPI storage, power management, and battery-life optimization.
-- **Applied ML on messy, imbalanced real data** — sensor fusion, FFT feature engineering, SMOTE/focal-loss imbalance handling, and classical-vs-deep benchmarking
+- **Applied ML on messy, imbalanced real data.** Sensor fusion, FFT feature engineering, SMOTE and focal-loss imbalance handling, and classical-vs-deep benchmarking.
-- **Deployment** — packaging the winning model into a live FastAPI inference service with a real-time dashboard
+- **Deployment.** Packaging the winning model into a live FastAPI inference service with a real-time dashboard.
-- **End-to-end execution** — from a blank schematic to a deployed system classifying behavior on a live animal in the field
+- **End-to-end execution.** From a blank schematic to a deployed system classifying behavior on a live animal in the field.